 The Support Services Division (Support Services) is comprised of the Community Services (including the Customer Services Unit), Corporate Services and Governance, Cultural Services, Financial Services and Information Services Branches of Council.
-Support Services also deals with the internal audit function, the provision of legal services to Council and the management of the contract for the operation and management of the Hawkesbury Leisure Centres.
+Support Services also deals with internal audit, the provision of legal services to Council and the management of the contract for the operation and management of the Hawkesbury Leisure Centres.